 There’s a suggestion in Star Wars: Return of the Jedi (dir.
 Marquand, 1983), when this famous exchange is reversed, that Han loves Leia for her ruthlessness and ingenuity as a fighter.
 These are attributes she has in common with Han and ones that Empire would have done better to draw attention to, to make their relationship more believable and morally credible.

 What I Like about Star Wars: The Empire Strikes Back is its energy.
 There is no sitting down to work out emotional issues, it’s all worked out during the action, which makes it really exciting.
 We also have an exuberant Yoda (Frank Oz).
 The Yoda in Empire is fun.
-He laughs, cracks jokes, is surrounded by nature, full of energy, and is enjoying life!
+He laughs, cracks jokes, is full of energy and good advice, is surrounded by nature, and is enjoying life!
 The stiff, humourless Yoda of the prequels, who spends his time sitting in a big metal tower with a bunch of other stiff, humourless characters, makes the light side look a lot less appealing.

 Strangle that Slug, Sister (Return of the Jedi)